tsgates/arch-wiki-markdown/wiki/FreeNX.md

 NXClient.
 Possibly try this if you get your system working this way, if like me you have a low memory machine.)

--   -   The above information may not be true anymore.
-Once connection and authentication were valid (and xterm was installed on mine), startfluxbox was added to the custom command line, new window was selected, and it started right up. **
+Note:The above information may not be true anymore.
+Once connection and authentication were valid (and xterm was installed on mine), startfluxbox was added to the custom command line, new window was selected, and it started right up.

 Alternative fix

 A simple fix without resorting to the above seems to involve a simple edit to the config file.
-This should work for fluxbox/openbox/xfce or any other window manager that uses the .xinitrc startup file in a call to startx.
+This should work for Fluxbox/Openbox/XFCE or any other window manager that uses the .xinitrc startup file in a call to startx.

-Simply edit the config file (as root):
+Simply edit the config file /etc/nxserver/node.conf as root and change:

-    /etc/nxserver/node.conf

-and change

     #USER_X_STARTUP_SCRIPT=.Xclients

-to
+to:

     USER_X_STARTUP_SCRIPT=.xinitrc